nerfin/cmakedemo/README.md

 Purpose
 -------
 The purpose of this project is to demonstrate some aspects of using CMAKE with some simple interdependent demo C libraries and applications.
-GitHub is a great place to store projects, so here it is.
+As a first project with git/GitHub, it's also a means for me to explore these.
 It's targetted at me, but if someone else finds it useful, then great.

 In particular: